-Notes: 1 Estimated from the reported total contribution by chalk.
+Notes: \1 Estimated from the reported total contribution by chalk.

-659. UNEP/AMAP used the mercury input factor ("unabated emission factors") for cement production shown in Table 5-89, based on a clinker content of 80 percent in the final cement product (as also suggested by CEMBUREAU, 2010).
+703. UNEP/AMAP used the mercury input factor ("unabated emission factors") for cement production shown in Table 5-91, based on a clinker content of 80 percent in the final cement product (as also suggested by CEMBUREAU, 2010).
 Note that they based their factors partly on default input factors from the previous 2011 version of this Toolkit.
-Note also, that mercury emission from the use of pet coke is allocated to fossil fuel usage in the Toolkit context, and not to the production of cement.